2012 National League Division Series: Game 2

-In Game 2, the Nationals struck first in the top of the second on Ryan Zimmerman's RBI single off of Jaime Garcia, but after back-to-back leadoff singles in the bottom of the inning off of him, David Freese's double and Daniel Descalso's single scored a run each.
+In Game 2, the Nationals struck first in the top of the second on Ryan Zimmerman's RBI single off Jaime Garcia, but after back-to-back leadoff singles in the bottom of the inning off him, David Freese's double and Daniel Descalso's single scored a run each.
 After a strikeout, Skip Schumaker's groundout and Jon Jay's RBI single made it 4–1 Cardinals.
-Allen Craig and Descalso hit home runs in the third and fourth off of Jordan Zimmermann.
+Allen Craig and Descalso hit home runs in the third and fourth off Jordan Zimmermann.
 Pete Kozma walked in the fourth, moved to third on a sacrifice bunt and scored on an error on Jay's ground ball.
-Back-to-back home runs by Ryan Zimmerman and Adam LaRoche in the fourth off of Lance Lynn made it 7–3 Cardinals.
-Carlos Beltran's home run in the sixth off of Mike Gonzalez made it 8–3.
-The Nationals scored their last run of the game in the seventh on Zimmernan's sacrifice fly with runners on second and third off of Edward Mujica.
-In the eighth, Komza doubled with one out off of Sean Burnett and scored on Jay's two-out triple, then Beltran's second home run of the game made it 11–4.
+Back-to-back home runs by Ryan Zimmerman and Adam LaRoche in the fourth off Lance Lynn made it 7–3 Cardinals.
+Carlos Beltran's home run in the sixth off Mike Gonzalez made it 8–3.
+The Nationals scored their last run of the game in the seventh on Zimmernan's sacrifice fly with runners on second and third off Edward Mujica.
+In the eighth, Komza doubled with one out off Sean Burnett and scored on Jay's two-out triple, then Beltran's second home run of the game made it 11–4.
 After walking Matt Holliday, Burnett was relieved by Tom Gorzelanny, who allowed an RBI double to Craig.
 Trevor Rosenthal struck out three of the four batters he faced in the ninth as the Cardinals tied the series with a 12–4 win.
 Both teams combined to use 13 pitchers, with Lance Lynn working three relief innings to get the win.